sidharta-s/kubernetes-ansible/README.md

 # Ansible Playbooks for setting up Kubernetes on CentOS 6.6/RHEL 6.6

 A modified fork of [eparis' Fedora/RHEL 7 playbooks](https://github.com/eparis/kubernetes-ansible) that supports setting up Kubernetes on CentOS 6.6/RHEL 6.6 , with a [flannel](https://github.com/coreos/flannel)-based overlay network.
 These playbooks do not use RPMs for Kubernetes/etcd.
 Instead they download release archives directly from github.
-Please note that these playbook are a work in progress and there are several imporvements still to be made.
+Please note that these playbooks are a work in progress and there are several imporvements still to be made.

 ## Requirements